Vietnamese pronouns: Non-kinship terms used as pronouns

 In Vietnamese, virtually any noun used for a person can be used as a pronoun.
-These terms usually has only one grammatical person meaning and unlike kinship terms, do not serve multiple roles.
+These terms usually have only one grammatical person meaning and unlike kinship terms, do not serve multiple roles.
 Words such as "doctor", "teacher", "owner", etc. can be used as a second-person personal pronoun when needed.
 When referring to themselves, Vietnamese speakers, like speakers of Chinese, Japanese, and Korean languages, tend to deprecate their position while elevating the audience.
 While many of these terms are obsolete, some remain in widespread usage.
 The most prominent is tôi, literally meaning "servant".
 It is used as a fairly neutral term for "I" (neither very friendly, nor very formal).
 Tớ, also meaning "servant", is also popular among young people to refer to themselves with close friends (used in conjunction with cậu for "lad").

-Pronouns that elevate the audience still in use include quý khách (valued customer), quý vị (valued higher being).
+Pronouns that elevate the audience still in use include quý khách (valued customer), quý vị (esteemed guests).
 Bạn (friend) is also popular among young people as a way of addressing each other.

 Vietnamese speakers also refer to themselves and others by name, eliminating the need for personal pronouns altogether.
 For example: